Who Does my Rottweiler Prefer?

-Not least because a child is not equipped to provide for and train a Rottweiler to the sufficient levels.
-But it is also that a child too is still learning and requires discipline.
+Not least because a child is not equipped to provide for and train a Rottweiler to sufficient levels.
+But it is also that a child is still learning and requires discipline.

 When a child is badly behaved and is scolded by its parents, a Rottweiler who bonds primarily with a child will react aggressively to the parents.

-If the Rottweiler does not see the parent as an alpha, then there is a real risk that in defense of the child, the Rottweiler can attack.
+If the Rottweiler does not see the parent as an alpha, then there is a real risk that the Rottweiler can attack in defense of the child.

-As a result, parents should always be the ones taking the lead in disciplining not only the child but the dog, too.
+As a result, parents should always take the lead in disciplining not only the child but the dog, too.